kudashevs/accept-language/README.md

 - Can override the default separator with the `separator` option
 - Can restrict the search by values in the `accepted_languages` option

-At the moment, the package goes with Laravel framework support (it includes a service provider and a facade).
+The package goes with the built-in Laravel framework support.

 ## Installation